StivenMetaj/Distributed_System_Exam_Project/README.md

 # Distributed Job Scheduling - Distributed System Project
-A project related to the Distributed Systems exam at Politecnico di Milano about "Distributed Job Scheduling".
+A project about "Distributed Job Scheduling" related to the Distributed Systems exam at Politecnico di Milano.
 ***
 The project description provided by the professor is the following: